aerogear/offix/docs/ref-react-offix-hooks.md

 The `react-offix-hooks` library makes provides an additional `useOfflineMutation` React hook which lets you perform offline mutations.

+**Note:** `react-offix-hooks` is experimental.
+Feel free to try it and please [log any issues](https://github.com/aerogear/offix/issues/new/choose) to help us improve it.

 ## App Initialization

 In a normal React application that uses Apollo Client, the client would be created at startup and the root component is wrapped with `ApolloProvider`.